 AQA GCSE Triple Science

-This course is studied by all students in Year 10.
+This course is studied by all students in Year 10 and 11.
 There are nine lessons per fortnight that are equally divided between the three science disciplines and are taught by subject specialists.
-Students are taught within sets and sit the Core Science GCSE examination at the end of Year 10.
+Students are taught within sets and sit the Trilogy examinations at the end of Year 11.

 This course is a Level One course enabling students to complete their education with a valid Science Certificate.
 Three levels of award are available: Entry 1, Entry 2 and Entry 3 with Entry 3 being the most demanding.
 Students study one topic from Biology, Chemistry and Physics, plus carrying out teacher-assessed practical tasks.

-The Triple Science option encompasses all of the topics covered in the Core and Additional GCSEs plus a further module in each one of Biology, Chemistry and Physics.
+The Triple Science option encompasses all of the topics covered in the Trilogy course plus a further module in each one of Biology, Chemistry and Physics.

-Students have fourteen lessons per fortnight to study the topics of Core, Additional and Further Biology, Chemistry and Physics.
+Students have fourteen lessons per fortnight to study the topics of the extended Biology, Chemistry and Physics courses.
 Those who study Triple Science will achieve three separate GCSE certificates.

 Science is a highly popular choice at Sixth Form, with approximately 80% of students choosing at least one science-based subject in Year 12.

 There are four different options at Key Stage 5 and choices are made on potential future career choices as well as interest.
 It is vital that students have a passion for extending their knowledge beyond GCSE as the courses require dedication and a genuine desire to learn.